 - A novel called Fathers Day deals with a President having a nervous breakdown and section 4 kicks in, so the Vice-President takes over.
 Then the President recovers and returns to resume his office, but the Vice-President argues that he's unfit to command.
 Then it comes down to who has the popular support, who does Congress want, and ultimately who will the Army obey.

 - Vince Flynn's Transfer of Power has this trope as its main theme, hence the title.
-The President is in a bunker below the White House, and the VP has to run the show.
+The President is sealed in a bunker below the White House for his own protection while terrorists control the White House proper, and the VP has to run the show until such time as the President can leave the bunker (Which he can't do until the terrorists are dealt with) or he can communicate with the outside world (Which he can't do because the terrorists have jammed all his communication devices).
 Being who he is, the VP wants the President dead, and so the army/CIA has to take it into their own hands.

 Live Action TV